To mask or not to mask? Here’s the rundown for local schools mask mandates

 The Mayor of LaGrange, Jim Thorton, said there will be no mask mandate from the council level, however it is encouraged that people wear masks as vaccination rates in Troup County are low.

 Harris County Schools will require all bus riders and students on the bus to wear masks.
+It will be optional for students on campuses to wear masks.
 Only faculty, staff, and visitors will be required to wear masks on campuses.

+Russell County School District will require masks be worn by all teachers, staff, students, and visitors who enter any educational facility within the Russell County School District beginning August 3, 2021.

+Sumter County Schools are strongly encouraging the use of face coverings inside of buildings, however they are not required.
+The only place masks are required is on the bus.
+These recommendations and rules are applicable to all faculty, staff, and students regardless of vaccination status.

 Not all schools across the Chattahoochee Valley have released their mask plans for this 2021-22 school year.
 News 3 will continue to provide updates as information comes into our newsroom.